-Once you have taken stock of your past, it is time to lay out your future goals.
-Set some short-term goals which you will work on in the upcoming year, but also set medium- and long-term goals.
-Setting objectives and making a plan will help you navigate through the countless options and choices you have to make every day regarding your business.
+Once you have taken stock of your past, it is time to plan your goals.
+Set some short-term goals which you will work on in the upcoming year.
+Also set medium- and long-term goals.
+Setting objectives and making a plan will help you navigate through the countless options you have to consider every day regarding your business.

 When you have a finish line (your goals) in sight, it is easier to plan how to get there.
-If you don’t know where you want to go, your business may end up going in circles (no growth) or might even tread backwards (decline in business).
+If you don’t know where you want to go, your business may end up going in circles (no growth) or might even tread backwards (decline).

 Set Out Strategy